BUEC500C1/video-zhou-1/README.md

 ```
 keyNames = ['BU_ece', 'BU_CCD', 'BU_CAS', 'BU_Tweets', 'realDonaldTrump', 'BarackObama', 'RealTonyStark', '_Spiderman', 'amazon', 'Google', 'Microsoft', 'LinkedIn']
 ```
+## Test
-Also for pytest, I tested results for whether required videos exist or not by comparing the names; All tests passed.
+For pytest, I tested results for whether required videos exist or not by comparing the names; All tests passed.

+For testing for whether keys file exist or not, whether keys file is empty or not, whether keys file has main and sub title or not; if answer for any of them is no, we need to call <b>get_oldJson</b> function.
+This function is in tweepyInfo.py file.

+## Processing tracking UI
 For the process tracking UI, I have below code to take care of:
 ```
 numb = 0